 Christopher Kelly (historian) explained

-Christopher Kelly (born 1964) is an Australian classicist and historian, who specializes in the later Roman Empire and the classical tradition.[1]
-He has been Master of Corpus Christi College, Cambridge since 2018.
+Christopher Kelly (born 1964) is a British-Australian (born in London raised in Sydney) classicist and historian, who specializes in the later Roman Empire and the classical tradition.[1]
+He has been Master of Corpus Christi College, Cambridge, since 2018.

 Kelly is Professor of Classics and Ancient History in the Faculty of Classics, University of Cambridge.[5]
 He is a previous chairman of the faculty.
 From 2006 to 2008, he held a Leverhulme Trust Major Research Fellowship.
 On 12 July 2017, he was elected Master of Corpus Christi College, Cambridge.[6]
 His term as Master began in Michaelmas 2018.
 His appointment follows his tenure as senior tutor in the early 2000s, when he was strongly criticised by some members of the student body for his policies,[7] and the college JCR threatened to refuse to acknowledge his plans to assign rooms based on exam results.[8]